 Tenants had been provided with information, in easy-read format, in relation to the different types of abuse.
 There had been no incidents referred to adult safeguarding since the date of the last inspection.
 Arrangements were in place to embed the new regional operational safeguarding policy and procedure into practice.
-The Annual Safeguarding Position Report had been completed.
 The role of the Adult Safeguarding Champion (ASC) was discussed during the inspection and the inspector was advised that a senior manager within the organisation holds this responsibility and ensures that the organisation's safeguarding activity is in accordance with the regional policy and procedures.